Difference Between HashMap and LinkedHashMap

 HashMap vs LinkedHashMap

 HashMap is the Map implementation of Java that uses AbstractMap class and extends it to help create a collection of inherits that belong to the same class.
-The elements entered do not have an order and the order in which they are entered is also not stored.
+The elements entered do not have an order, and the order in which they are entered is also not stored.

 LinkedHashMap is another Map implementation that is a subclass of HashMap.
-Since they have key insertion order, their applications are in areas where the order of insertion and access matters.
+Since they have key insertion orders, their applications are in areas where the order of insertion and access matters.
 They also have more memory than HashMap.

 Comparison Table